Archery at the 2016 Summer Olympics – Women's individual: Qualification

 Sixty-four places were available for the event with each National Olympic Committee (NOC) represented by a maximum of three archers.
 Thirty-three of these places were open for the eleven nations qualifying for the Olympic women's team event, the 2015 World Archery Championships' women's team recurve event held in Copenhagen acting as the primary qualifying tournament in awarding twenty-four places.
 Eight nations - China, Colombia, Georgia, India, Japan, South Korea, Mexico, and Russia - secured the maximum berth of archers as the highest-placed teams.
-The remaining three team entries were decided at the Final Qualification Tournament held as part of the third stage of the 2016 Archery World Cup in Antalya, with Italy, Chinese Taipei, and Ukraine securing the final three-woman positions.
-As the host of the 2016 Olympics, Brazil automatically qualified three places as the twelfth team nation.
+The remaining three team entries were decided at the Final Qualification Tournament held as part of the third stage of the 2016 Archery World Cup in Antalya, with Italy, Chinese Taipei, and Ukraine securing the final three woman positions.
+As the host of the 2016 Olympics, Brazil automatically qualified for three places as the twelfth team nation.

 The NOCs that were unsuccessful in winning a three-member team entry were each limited to qualifying one archer.
 Of the twenty-eight remaining qualification positions, eight were awarded to the NOCs of the highest-ranked archers at the 2015 World Archery Championships women's individual recurve event, fourteen to those at a series of qualifying tournaments organised by the continental archery federations, and three to those at the Final Qualification Tournament in Antalya.
 The final three places were awarded to NOCs that entered fewer than eight athletes in individual disciplines at the 2008 and 2012 Summer Olympics, the motivation being seek to increase representation from non-traditional archery nations as well as abiding by the universal representation ethos of the Olympic Charter.
 The three NOCs selected were Bangladesh, Bhutan, and Myanmar.